Scrapbooking for Beginners will walk you through the process, step-by-step.

 This is not just a problem with scrapbooking for beginners.

-How can this can be prevented?
+How can this be prevented?

-Once you get to scrappin’ a few pages, you may remember this when you are taking your photos, and turn your camera to get a few vertical photos to fit into your layouts so they will look great in your scrapbooking photo album.
-But that's a solution you can work on with your future photos.
+turn your camera to get a few vertical photos to fit into your layouts so they will look great in your scrapbooking photo album.
+But that's a solution you can work on when you take your future photos.

 Keep Going!
 There will be a tip or two in